Nathan-Weatherly/ForexRL/README.md

 Rewards:

  - Reward is the pip change in portfolio value from previous timestep
- - Portfolio value is measured in dollars
+ - Portfolio value is measured in USD
+ - Initial portfolio value for each episode is 100,000 USD or 1 Lot of USD/CHF
  - Formula: (current portfolio value)/(previous portfolio value) * 10,000